 Chronic urticaria.
 These are recurrent hives with no known cause.

-A diagnosis of hives is usually made based on a complete medical history and physical examination.
+A diagnosis of hives is usually made based on a complete medical history and physical exam.

 Avoidance of the allergen is the best treatment for hives.
 If the hives were caused by a medication, strict avoidance is necessary.

-Specific treatment for hives will be determined by your child's doctor based on:
+Specific treatment for hives will be determined by your child's health care provider based on:

 Your child's age, overall health, and medical history